 3) How quickly do you want your surgery?

 Is there a time frame or deadline you are trying to meet?
 It is extremely helpful for us to know how soon you are hoping to have your surgery done.
 We can help coordinate your visits to ensure that we will still have surgery openings when you come in for your Consultation Visit.
 Dr. Young sometimes has a wait of several weeks or more before there is an opening in his surgery schedule.
 Sometimes we can fit in a surgery within a day or two if we have an opening or if we have had to move someone’s surgery to another time.

 Consultation Visits with Dr. Young are complimentary and involve no fee.
-If your surgery is scheduled following your Consultation Visit, there is a $200 deposit required in order to reserve your desired surgery time.
+If your surgery is scheduled following your Consultation Visit, there is a required, non-refundable $500-$1000 scheduling fee to reserve your desired surgery time.
 For more information about fees, and how payments work, please visit our webpage on Cost & Financing.

 You will be given a specific time for your Consultation appointment, and we ask that you arrive a few minutes early in order to complete any Patient Information which you may not have already completed.
 We invite you to download the Patient Information Form which you can complete at your own pace and in the privacy of your own home prior to coming for your visit.
 Once you’ve scheduled your appointment, it is an excellent time to start a list of questions, concerns, or reminders you want to discuss.
 We find that the Consultation Visit is often so exciting that it is easy to forget things which are important to you.
 Having a short list of these items helps keep you focused and ensures you’ll get everything handled at your first visit.

 Your Consultation Visit